 Outcomes / Impacts of work.

 The proposed multistate research project will: 1) enhance the economic viability of farms by reducing crop losses due to nematodes 2) reduce the reliance on nematicides and other pesticides while increasing the sustainability of farms and fostering environmental stewardship and 3) provide extension and outreach to result in increased integrated management strategies against nematodes, thereby increasing the plant and soil health of small, medium and large farms throughout the northeastern region as well as other participating states such as California, Hawaii, Florida, Illinois, Tennessee etc. In addition, farmers will have a better overall understanding of the nature of nematodes, the damage they can cause, and the key roles that these soil-dwelling animals play in soil food webs and food security.
-This synergism efforts will be critical for discovering new knowledge added to nematology.
+These synergistic efforts will be critical for discovering new knowledge added to nematology.

-Monitoring and survey efforts will result in rapid detection of new agricultural and environmental threats from emerging or invasive plant-parasitic nematodes.
-Once detected, the project efforts will limit help to distribution of these new threats, and thereby limit the damage they cause.
+Monitoring and surveying efforts will result in rapid detection of new agricultural and environmental threats from emerging or invasive plant-parasitic nematodes.
+Once detected, the project efforts will help limit distribution of these new threats, and thereby limit the damage they cause.
 The proposed research will result in rapid deployment of management strategies for these nematodes.
 Our extension efforts to promote cover cropping and conservation agricultural practices will enhance sustainability of farmlands and protection of our natural resources.

 Changes in knowledge and behavior will be measured through surveys.
 We expect that 40% of agricultural professionals and growers to adopt our recommended practices and 70% to report an increase of knowledge or awareness.
 Our work has historically led to an increase of awareness and management changes in nematodes such as Soybean Cyst Nematode among many others, so we expect our work to lead to increases in nematode control and therefore profitability.